guneeshvats/Indian-Court-System-Data-preparation-for-ASR-Whisper-Fine-tuning/report.md

 ---

 ## Conclusion
 The project successfully fine-tuned the Whisper model to improve transcription accuracy for Supreme Court hearing data.
-By using speaker diarization and segment-based alignment, we reduced errors related to overlapping speech and complex dialogues.
-Forced alignment was deemed unnecessary as the segment-based approach was sufficient and less computationally intensive.
+By levaraging pdf transcripts specific structure and speaker diarization alignment, we reduced errors related to complex dialogues.
+Forced alignment was deemed unnecessary as the segment-based approach was sufficient and less computationally intensive for the advanced model like whisper.

 ---